TITLE 21 AGRICULTURE AND RANCHING

 G. Nothing herein shall exempt any owner of livestock from possessing necessary bills of sale or proof of ownership for their livestock and presenting proof of ownership to an inspector, or agent of the board, upon request.

-A. In accordance with Section 77-9-3, Sub-section F, NMSA 1978, of the Livestock Code of New Mexico, the alternate means of identification for cattle in a feedlot shall be the use of plastic eartags that meet the following specifications and contained information:
+A. In accordance with Subsection F of 77-9-3, NMSA 1978, of the Livestock Code of New Mexico, the alternate means of identification for cattle in a feedlot shall be the use of plastic eartags that meet the following specifications and contained information:

 (1) The tag must not be smaller than a medium sized tag that measures two and one-half inches by three inches (2 1/2" x 3"); and